-As a rule of thumb, we recommend semi-automatic shotguns for sport shooting or trap shooting.
-Modern semi-automatic shotguns are also ideal in tactical scenarios.
-Meanwhile, pump action shotguns provide a dependable, cost-effective firing experience.
-Because of this, pump-action shotguns are a popular option for home defense.
+As a rule of thumb, we recommend semi-automatic shotguns for sport shooting, trap shooting, and tactical scenarios.
+Meanwhile, pump action shotguns provide a dependable, cost-effective firing experience, making them a popular choice for home defense.

 Are Semi-Automatic Shotguns Good for New Gun Owners?